by Jay Traugott

 The RS5 Sportback is a new model, so everything is fresh for 2019.

 The standard RS5 Coupe is a handsome car, so adding an extra set of doors and a hatchback liftgate shouldn't harm its profile too much, right?
 The Sportback manages to look good despite not conforming to the classic lines of a GT coupe or even a shooting brake.
-Audi's Sportback has a shapely body, sharply contrasted by gaping air vents and aggressive hood lines that draw your focus to the front of the car.
+Audi's Sportback has a shapely body, sharply contrasted by gaping air vents and aggressive hood lines that draw your focus to the front of the car, which is beautifully highlighted in some of the brighter colors available from the palette.
 In classic RS fashion, the overtones of a hardcore motorsport heritage aren't that subtle, but weirdly enough it works out pretty well.
 LED headlights look typically Audi - cool as all heck - while sizable 19-inch alloy wheels fill blistered arches.

 The RS5 Sportback is built on the Volkswagen group's MLB Evo platform, and is identical to its Coupe sibling from front bumper to B-pillar, but is one inch taller in the back for passenger comfort, and is 2.3 inches longer overall thanks to the addition of those extra doors and hatchback rear.
 Overall the RS5 Sportback is 188.3 inches long and rides on a 111.2-inch wheelbase.
+Width comes in at 79.9-inches including the mirrors.
 The addition of those extra doors and everything that goes with has taken its toll on the curb weight, which rises to 4,057 lbs, 89 pounds more than the Coupe.
-That extra weight costs the RS5 Sportback a tenth of a second in the benchmark 0-60mph sprint.
+That extra weight costs the RS5 Sportback a tenth of a second in the benchmark 0 to 60 mph sprint.

 The 2.9-liter twin-turbocharged V6 found in the RS5 Sportback is an in-house developed unit that it shares with the RS5 Coupe and Porsche Panamera 4S.
 This engine can best be described as an iron fist in a velvet glove; it delivers its power in a smooth and relaxed manner and emits a deep grumble that's unfortunately muffled to some extent by the turbochargers.
 Some will miss the linear urgency of Audi's previous-generation V8, but this new unit produces a flood of torque, 443 lb-ft to be exact.
 All that pulling power is available from only 1,900 rpm and eventually fades into a peak horsepower figure of 444 hp.
 That amount of power is more than enough to give the RS5 Sportback supercar-like acceleration.
-It will run 0-60mph in only 3.6 seconds.
+It will run 0-60 mph in only 3.6 seconds and power on to a limited top speed of 155 mph, which can be increased to 174 mph optionally.
 Power is sent to all four wheels via an eight-speed ZF transmission.
 With all that torque on tap, the transmission is happiest to just do its thing in auto mode.

 Interior quality on the RS5 Sportback is peerless.
 It's easy to see why so many people go on about Audi's ability to craft a luxurious cabin.
 Inside the Sportback, you're greeted by vast swathes of leather, Alcantara and carbon fiber that blend well with the simplistic dash layout.
 Everything you touch has a tangible quality to it, especially the leather-wrapped, flat-bottom steering wheel, which also houses infotainment, cruise and shifter controls.
 The front seats are a great blend of race car ergonomics and private jet comfort.
 They are also heated and adjustable in all sorts of directions.
 If you've had a long day at the country club, you can even have them massage you.
 The cross diamond stitching looks great, front and back, and you'll even notice illuminated aluminum door sill inlays, accompanied by the prerequisite RS badging of course.
 The rear seats are usable, even if the sloping roof impedes headroom for the six-footers in the family, but the extra pair of doors means more practicality than the standard coupe.

-The 2019 Audi RS5 Sportback has not been affected by any recalls, and as a new model derivative reliability hasn't yet been proven.
+The 2019 Audi RS5 Sportback has not been affected by any recalls, and as a new model derivative reliability hasn't yet been proven with no review for the Audi RS5 from J.D.
+POwer either.
 Audi backs their RS5 up with a standard four years/50,000-mile warranty as well as a 12 year/unlimited mile warranty for corrosion, and a four year/50,000 mile powertrain warranty.
 You also get a one year/10,000-mile maintenance warranty and four years roadside assistance.

-Most major crash safety rating agencies tend to shy away from bashing up cars that cost close to $100,000, so we can only report on how the 2019 A5 Sportback faired.
-The A5 scored well overall, managing to get the best possible Good scores for for most tests from the IIHS.
-The A5 got a superior score for its standard and optional front collision safety system, of which most of these features are available on the RS5, like adaptive cruise control, a head-up display, lane keep assist, and traffic sign recognition.
+Most major US crash safety rating agencies tend to shy away from bashing up cars that cost close to $100,000, so the Audi RS5 Sportback hasn't undergone review and we can only report on how the 2019 A5 Sportback faired.
+The A5 scored well overall, managing to get the best possible Good scores for most tests from the IIHS.
+The A5 got a superior score for its standard and optional front collision safety system, of which most of these specs are available on the RS5, like adaptive cruise control, a head-up display, lane keep assist, and traffic sign recognition.
 Six airbags are also standard, as is the expected minimum of any modern passenger vehicle.

 There is only one model on offer, which is good news, as you get all the features, safety tech, and performance in one go.
-The RS5 Sportback comes with full LED head and taillights, 19-inch wheels with direct tire pressure monitoring, RS sport suspension, a power liftgate for ease of access, and matte aluminum exterior trimmings.
+That does, however, also mean that there's no super affordable base model.
+Nevertheless, the RS5 Sportback comes with full LED head and taillights, 19-inch wheels with direct tire pressure monitoring, RS sport suspension, a power liftgate for ease of access, and matte aluminum exterior trimmings.
 Inside you're spoilt with Alcantara, leather and carbon fiber inserts along with heated and power-adjustable front seats, Audi's virtual cockpit display, full navigation, front and rear USB ports, wireless phone charging and even handwriting recognition.
 The entire Pre Sense suite of safety tech is included in the deal.

-The Giulia Quadrifoglio is a traditional four-door performance sedan that prices alongside the RS5 Sportback.
+The Giulia Quadrifoglio is a traditional four-door performance sedan offered at around the same price as the Audi RS5.
 The Alfa makes use of a similar 2.9-liter twin-turbo V6 but sends its 505 hp (more than 50hp more than the RS5) to the rear wheels only.
 Gas mileage figures match up perfectly; the Quadrifoglio will get 17/24/20 mpg city/highway/combined.
 The Alfa offers slightly more legroom front and back, but can't match the Audi for cargo space.
 The Audi RS5 Sportback comes with a longer list of standard features, and all in, the RS5 Sportback will cost you $45 less than the Italian.
-But the Italian is a driver's dream, a Ferrari in a four-door suit, making it the choice for track enthusiasts, while the Audi suits those who love their luxury with a side-order of speed.
+But the Italian is a driver's dream, as a test drive will prove - it's a Ferrari in a four-door suit, making it the choice for track enthusiasts while the Audi suits those who love their luxury with a side-order of speed.

 The $74,600 C63 S is a true German muscle car, and despite the growing trend of downsizing engine capacities, it has stuck to its guns by using an earth-warming twin-turbo V8 instead of a smaller V6.
 The RWD only C63 produces a hefty 503hp and 516 lb-ft of torque.
 Those massive numbers should, in theory, take a toll on the gas mileage statistics, but in reality, it is actually more frugal than the RS5 Sportback, returning a gas mileage number of 18/27/22.5 mpg city/highway/combined.
 The Mercedes has a comparable amount of interior space, but once again, Audi's hatchback-style liftgate gives it an advantage in the cargo department.
 Both cars prefer the open road to carving corners navigating through canyons, but the Audi is a more stable car thanks to its AWD system - this is especially true in wet and snowy winter conditions.
 Both focus on luxury, but with the C63 you get a V8 soundtrack to your cross-continent cruise, and that alone may be worth the extra $400.